Yoshimi/yoshimi/Util/1stReadMe.txt

 The following are utility programs and files that are outside the main Yoshimi build but can be run from a terminal window to add to, or modify some features.

 The file 'ControlModel.svg' is the source file for the PDF version in dev_notes.
+It is somewhat out of date!

 MakeSplash.sh
 Command: